 Where do you fall?
 Sweet?
 Savory?
 Just give you a deliciously good bagel and everything in life is grand?
 Yeah, I think that one.

 And these rosemary bagels…not to sound dramatic or anything… but… THEY ARE LIFE-CHANGING.
 Once you succeed at making homemade bagels, they’re going to be part of your vegetarian breakfast recipe repertoire for all time.

 And when I say ‘once you succeed’, I’m really just talking about the first time you try, because I am going to walk you through it step-by-step!
 You will never look back.
 They are fan-freakin’-tastic.
 And dangerously delicious.

-Dangerous, because if you’re anything like me, you’re going to want to eat, oh, about 3.75 bagels before realizing that you should maybe only eat one per sitting to maintain some sort of health in your life.
+Dangerous, because if you’re anything like me, you’re going to eat, oh, about 3.75 bagels before realizing that you maybe should save some for later.

 It’s ok, I support living a little (or, ahem, a lot).
 And carbs are life, right?

 Now, let’s get to baking!
 It’s a multi-day process to make bagels that have developed flavor, and a perfectly chewy exterior and soft interior.
 This means making the bagels requires just a little bit of planning, in the best way possible.